RedisLabs/redislabs-docs/content/rdi/data-transformation/data-transformation-pipeline.md

   kubectl exec -it pod/redis-di-cli -- redis-di deploy
   ```

-> Note: There will be a delay between creating/modifying the ConfigMap and its availability in the `redis-di-cli` pod.
-You should wait for around 30 seconds before running the `redis-di deploy` command.
+> Note: A delay occurs between creating/modifying the ConfigMap and its availability in the `redis-di-cli` pod.
+Wait around 30 seconds before running the `redis-di deploy` command.

-There are two options for updating the ConfigMap:
+You have two options to update the ConfigMap:

 - For smaller changes, you can edit the ConfigMap directly with this command: